cacophony-wj/cloud_machine/README.md

 To ensure that _Steam_ does not automatically update, open the Properties window of _Final Fantasy 7 Remake Intergrade_ in _Steam_, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.

-**Set the Game language to English**

-The modlist will not install unless it can verify that the base game is in English.
-If you change the language, you may need to Verify Local Files again.

 **Do Not Use Any Part of This List in a Protected Folder**

 This includes `Program Files,` `Program Files (x86)`, `Downloads`, `Documents`, the `Desktop` or any other folders that _Windows_ considers "Protected" (essential to the operating system).
 If the _Wabbajack_ folder, the _Skyrim Special Edition_ folder, the _Steam_ folder, the modlist folder or the downloads folder are in any of these directories, the modlist will not function properly.
 Relocate offending folders to a non-Protected location such as the root directory.
 (D:\ for example.)